 iii.
 The command to love your neighbor as yourself is simple yet commonly misunderstood.
 This doesn’t mean that we must love ourselves before we can love anyone else; it means that in the same way we take care of ourselves and our concerned about our own interests, we should take care and have concern for the interests of others.

 iv.
 We already love ourselves: For no one ever hated his own flesh, nourishes and cherishes it (Ephesians 5:29).
 Paul warned that in the last days, men will be lovers of themselves (2 Timothy 3:2) – and not in a positive sense!
 In fact, our misery when things are going bad shows we love ourselves; we rejoice in the misery of those we hate.
 Our challenge is to show others the same love we show ourselves.

 6. (19) Laws of purity in response to pagan practices.

 ‘You shall keep My statutes.
 You shall not let your livestock breed with another kind.
 You shall not sow your field with mixed seed.
 Nor shall a garment of mixed linen and wool come upon you.

 b.
-Nor shall a garment of mixed linen and wool come upon you: Since those pagan customs are no longer an issue in our day, we shouldn’t worry about mixing wool and linen – or other fabrics – in our day.
+Nor shall a garment of mixed linen and wool come upon you: Since those pagan customs are no longer an issue in our day, we shouldn’t worry about mixing wool, linen, or other fabrics.
 This law is a good example of something that is no longer binding upon Christians today, because the pagan custom the law guarded against is no longer practiced.

 i.
-However, in our modern age there are important distinctions that are blurred and Christians must not participate in.
+However, in our modern age there are important distinctions that have become blurred and Christians must not participate in.
 The present day blurring of distinctions between genders should be resisted by Christians.